ChaosAwakens/ChaosAwakens/README.md

 # ChaosAwakens
 ChaosAwakens is a sucessor mod for OreSpawn for Minecraft created after Danger Exit Scammed.
+Main Version is 1.12.2

 Lead Dev
 TheyCallMeRandom,